How PCR Tests are Scientifically Meaningless

-In one of the three scenarios, figuring with an assumed prevalence of 3%, the PPV was only 30 percent, which means .
+In one of the three scenarios, figuring with an assumed prevalence of 3%, the PPV was only 30 percent, which means that 70 percent of the people tested “positive” are not “positive” at all.
 Yet “they are prescribed quarantine,” as even the Ärzteblatt notes critically.

 That would mean: If we take the around 9 million people who are currently considered “positive” worldwide — supposing that the true “positives” really have a viral infection — we would get almost 2 million false “positives.”

 All this fits with the fact that the CDC and the FDA, for instance, concede in their files that the so-called “SARS-CoV-2 RT-PCR tests” are not suitable for SARS-CoV-2 diagnosis.